cloudera/director-azure-plugin/README.md

 # Testing

-These instructions describe how to run unit and live tests for the Cloudera Director Azure Plugin.
+These instructions describe how to run unit and live tests for the Cloudera Altus Director Azure Plugin.

 ## Prerequisites